 In our research we also found a heightened risk for T1D and AIT in bipolar disorder patients and their family members (twins and children) and vice-versa, e.g. more mood disorders in patients with AIT and T1D.
 It is also known that endocrine autoimmune diseases and mood disorders are associated with a higher risk for atherosclerosis.
 Our studies and observations thus pointed in the direction of a shared vulnerability factor for endocrine autoimmune diseases, mood disturbances and atherosclerosis.
-We presently study the combination of a pro-inflammatory activated monocyte/macrophage/dendritic cell system, an activated T helper cell system and a defective regulator cell system as the shared abnormal vulnerability factor between mood disorders, autoimmunity and atherosclerosis.
-In the latter in-flammatory disorder we also focus on special descendents of the monocytes, i.e. the endothelial precursor cells.
+We presently study the combination of a pro-inflammatory activated monocyte/macrophage/dendritic cell system, an activated T helper cell system and a defective regulator cell system as the shared abnormal vulnerability factor between mood disorders, autoimmunity and COVID-19/SARS-CoV2 infection.

 To approach the problem on a molecular level we have identified genes aberrantly ex-pressed in monocytes of T1D, AIT, SCZ, MDD, PPP and BD patients.
 These gene products are linked to the previous found functional monocyte abnormalities and around 50 key aberrant genes have now been selected.
-We have designed custom made (RQ-PCR) arrays for these genes and test the ability of these arrays to distinguish in the lab various subtypes of T1D, to identify pre-diabetic individuals and individuals at risk for the development of MDD and SCZ..
+We have designed custom made (RQ-PCR) arrays for these genes and test the ability of these arrays to distinguish in the lab various subtypes of T1D, to identify pre-diabetic individuals and individuals at risk for the development of MDD and SCZ.
+In addition, we test the ability of these arrays to identify patients that are at risk of developing chronic fatigue after COVID-19/SARS-CoV2 infection.
 We also target these key molecules with novel drugs (anti-cytokines, 2nd generation COX-2 inhibitors, KMO-inhibitors) in an attempt to correct the pro-inflammatory set point of the immune system to lower the risk for the development of the afore-mentioned diseases.

 Subtheme 2: Pathogenesis of the Guillain-Barré syndrome